 B. Risk Assessment and Financial Planning

-- Example: A corporation evaluating each loan separately to manage debt repayment schedules.
+- Example: A corporation evaluating each outstanding loan separately to structure an optimal debt repayment schedule.

 5. Compliance with Accounting Standards